craftercms/docs/source/reference/modules/studio/configuration/index.rst

     :label: Since
     :version: 4.0.1

-The following section of Studio's configuration overrides allows you to set the ``crafterSite`` cookie at the base domain instead of a subdomain, to allow visibility of the ``crafterSite`` cookie across subdomains.
+The following section of Studio's configuration overrides allows you to set the ``crafterSite`` cookie at the base domain instead of a subdomain to allow visibility of the ``crafterSite`` cookie across subdomains.

 .. code-block:: yaml
     :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*